The Birthday Present (novel)

 The Birthday Present (2008) is a novel by British writer Ruth Rendell, written under her pseudonym Barbara Vine.
 It was her first novel under this name in three years.

 Plot summary

 Robert, a city accountant narrates the story, with excerpts from one Jane Atherton's diary.
 He is married to Iris Tesham.
 Iris' brother Ivor is an up-and-coming Tory MP, who is having an affair with Hebe Furnal.
 Hebe uses Jane Atherton as her alibi for her trysts.
 Ivor Tesham arranges a mock abduction of Hebe as a birthday present for her, but it goes horribly wrong.

+Reception

+Chloe Schama of National Public Radio wrote that the novel "leans heavily on psychology, but it still has the feeling of a tightly constructed thriller, rather than an exercise in therapeutic introspection, with descriptions of the London landscape and political climate that are particularly exacting."
+Caroline Moore of The Daily Telegraph called the character of Jane a "strong creation, which transforms this well-constructed but, at first, deliberately uninvolving novel."
+Carrie O'Grady of The Guardian stated: "There are plenty of dark hints and false leads, but the twist in the tale leaves most of the loose ends hanging.
+What's more, the suspense worked up so potently in earlier Vine novels is not in evidence."